davidinfosec/sp.py/readme.md

-## sp.py - Spotify Link to YouTube / ArtistName,Song Name to YouTube Converter
+## sp.py - Spotify Link to YouTube / ArtistName,SongName to YouTube

 This Python program allows users to convert Spotify track information into YouTube links.
 It also allows for Artist + Song Name combinations to output youtube video links.